Frequently Asked Questions

 How do I get a birth certificate and social security card?

 I submit the appropriate forms to the Department of Vital Records for you to be issued a social security number and birth certificate.
-After that, you will receive the social security card automatically.
-I will give you the form you need for requesting a copy of your birth certificate.

 What if two of your clients are in labor at once?

-I limit my practice to four clients per month to make it very unlikely that this will happen.
+I limit my practice to four or five clients per month to make it very unlikely that this will happen.
 In the event that it does happen, a fellow solo-practice midwife and I back each other up so that you can still have your home birth in experienced hands.
 It is highly unlikely that both of us would be at births when you go into labor.

 What is your home birth service area?